ODIM-Project/ODIM/docs/README.md

 |ReadOnly (Redfish predefined)| `Login` <br>`ConfigureSelf` <br> |

->**NOTE:** Resource Aggregator for ODIM has a default user account that has all the privileges of an administrator role.
+>**NOTE**: Resource Aggregator for ODIM has a default user account that has all the privileges of an administrator role.

 # Sessions